bitovi/github-actions-deploy-eks/README.md

 [BitOps](https://bitops.sh) allows you to define Infrastructure-as-Code for multiple tools in a central place.
 This action uses a BitOps [Operations Repository](https://bitops.sh/operations-repo-structure/) to set up the necessary Terraform and Ansible to create infrastructure and deploy to it.

 ## Contributing
-We would love for you to contribute to [bitovi/github-actions-deploy-docker-to-ec2](https://github.com/bitovi/github-actions-deploy-docker-to-ec2).
+We would love for you to contribute to [bitovi/github-actions-deploy-docker-to-ec2](https://github.com/bitovi/github-actions-deploy-eks).
 Would you like to see additional features?
-[Create an issue](https://github.com/bitovi/github-actions-deploy-docker-to-ec2/issues/new) or a [Pull Requests](https://github.com/bitovi/github-actions-deploy-docker-to-ec2/pulls).
+[Create an issue](https://github.com/bitovi/github-actions-deploy-eks/issues/new) or a [Pull Requests](https://github.com/bitovi/github-actions-deploy-eks/pulls).
 We love discussing solutions!

 ## License
-The scripts and documentation in this project are released under the [MIT License](https://github.com/bitovi/github-actions-deploy-docker-to-ec2/blob/main/LICENSE).
+The scripts and documentation in this project are released under the [MIT License](https://github.com/bitovi/github-actions-deploy-eks/blob/main/LICENSE).

+# Provided by Bitovi
+[Bitovi](https://www.bitovi.com/) is a proud supporter of Open Source software.

+# We want to hear from you.
+Come chat with us about open source in our Bitovi community [Discord](https://discord.gg/zAHn4JBVcX)!